acorn-io/acorn-oss-workshop/acornfile.md

 replicaset.apps/db-5c889d664d         1         1         1       2m53s
 ```

-On top of that, an Ingress resource has been created so the web interfaces (vote-ui and result-ui) can be exposed through the cluster’s Ingress Controller (Traefik in our setup):
+On top of that, an Ingress resource has been created so the web interfaces (*voteui* and *resultui*) can be exposed through the cluster’s Ingress Controller (Traefik in our setup):

 ```
 $ kubectl get ingress -n vote-df018e5a-eef